JMBQ/URC/README_en.md

 # feature
 * FS  ->  always full star
-* AI  ->  Delete monster AI, don't use in the Online combat with other player, this is a slightly dangerous feature, use it as little as possible
 * AS  ->  Increase the attack speed of certain characters by 2x
 * SP  ->  The efficiency of obtaining SP is increased to 2x
 * MS  ->  Movement speed increase to 2x
+* JR  ->  I'm more resistant to punching, when enemy attacks me, deal final damage * 0.2 (risk unknown, will be out in 1.4.6)
+* ~AI  ->  Delete monster AI, don't use in the Online combat with other player, this is a slightly dangerous feature, use it as little as possible (7.4 version of the method disappeared causing it to fail, changed to use ldr form, no time for hide and seek + dangerous feature, give up)~
-* LK  ->  super damage, it's Dangerous feature
+* LK  ->  super damage, it's Dangerous feature, not recommended, need to modify the configuration file to open

+Translated with DeepL.com (free version)

 # Note
 * You need to manually bypass the possible SU detection in the game itself